Geocodio/docs/source.html.md

 *Released on April 29, 2024*

-* `stateleg-next`: Upcoming districts boundaries were for Minnesota House & Senate districts, will be promoted to `stateleg` on 1/14 2025
+* `stateleg-next`: Upcoming districts boundaries were added for Minnesota House & Senate districts, they will be promoted to `stateleg` on 1/14 2025

 *Released on April 24, 2024*